Jvill909/CS-20A-Project-1/README.md

 # CS-20A-Project-1
 Class Name: Data Structures with C++

-The code for this project was NOT done be myself, the goal for the is project was to separate the code into different header files.
+This project started out as one file, all done by the Professor.
+My work in this work project was to separate all the different classes/functions into their own header and .ccp files.